Morphological Computing in Cognitive Systems (MORCOM@COGS)

-Nature has, through evolution, developed information processing in living organisms that we aim to use to increase our ability to computationally handle the increasing amounts of data that are being generated.
+Nature has, through evolution, developed information processing that controls behavior in complex systems such as living organisms at low energy cost.
+We aim to use inspiration by nature to increase our ability to computationally handle the increasing amounts of data that are nowadays being generated.
 Therein lies the importance of knowledge of natural computation processes modeled in scientific frameworks and with analytical tools.

-Computation can be understood as physical processes in nature.
-Natural computation can be used to explain emergent phenomena by complexification of information through computational processes at different levels of organization.
+Computation can be understood as physical processes in nature at different levels of organisation.
+Natural computation can be used to explain emergent phenomena by complexification of information through computational processes at different levels.
 We propose a synthetic framework in which information represents the structure and computation processes its changes (dynamics).
-The consequence of the new framework is that physical objects and processes can be modeled, interpreted and predicted by info-computational methods.
+The consequence of the new approach is that physical objects and processes can be modeled, interpreted and predicted within the same info-computational framework.
 The new framework will be used as a tool for studying cognitive systems such as living organisms on different levels of complexity.

-MORCOM@COGS develops a conceptual framework in which the computation process is generalized from abstract symbol manipulation of the Turing machine type to the information processes in physical systems.
+MORCOM@COGS develops a conceptual framework in which the computation process is generalized from abstract symbol manipulation of the Turing machine type to the information processes in physical systems in general.
 The project studies how information is created and structured on different levels or scales and how it changes through natural processes in cognitive systems.

 Consequences of the shift in modeling of computation toward cognitive computing are examined by comparing existing models with the new, morphological computations applied to various classes of cognitive systems in nature.
 Complex systems in nature have already inspired a number of methods for information processing - including artificial neural networks, genetic algorithms and genetic programming, and development continues.